ietf-scitt/draft-birkholz-cose-cometre-ccf-profile/draft-birkholz-cose-cometre-ccf-profile.md

 `internal-transaction-hash` is a hash over the complete entry in the {{CCF-Ledger-Format}}, and `internal-evidence` is a revealable {{CCF-Commit-Evidence}} value that allows early persistence of ledger entries before distributed consensus can be established.

+`data-hash` summarises the subject of the proof: the data which is included in the ledger at this transaction.

 # CCF Inclusion Proofs

 CCF inclusion proofs consist of a list of digests tagged with a single left-or-right bit.